 Team Size: 19 employees

-Heydays is a boutique brand and user experience design agency from Norway.
-They help launch and maintain new products and companies through brand strategy, identity development, and digital product design.
+Heydays is a boutique creative and web agency from Norway.
+They help launch and maintain new products and companies through brand strategy, digital product design, web design, and development.
 Heydays mainly work with early-stage companies to build a foundation for their brand.

 Key clients: Oslo City Bikes, Kolonial, Huddly, Flokk, Pebble

 Why is good web design so important for your business in 2020?

 The majority of people go to a brand’s website to get to know the company or find out about the products and services it offers.
 Today’s consumers have high expectations when it comes to a company website.
 It’s got to be user-friendly, extremely informative, visually appealing, fun, and memorable.
 People expect your website to work equally perfectly across mobile, tablet, and desktop in all major browsers.
 In the era of Internet direct-to-consumer startups, a company’s website has become the main and only sales channel as well as the primary brand expression touchpoint.
 Web design now has a lot more to do with ergonomics rather than graphic design and copy.

 A good website makes a positive and lasting first impression of your company.
 It’s also a money-making machine that provides unbeatable user satisfaction creating loyal customers.
 That’s why you need to work with the best web design or digital marketing agency to develop your site.